Inflammatory breast cancer: Treatment

 The standard treatment for newly diagnosed inflammatory breast cancer is to receive systemic therapy prior to surgery, followed by the radiation therapy.
 Achieving "no disease [pathological complete response (pCR)]" in the surgical samples gives the best prognosis.
 Surgery is modified radical mastectomy.
 Lumpectomy, segmentectomy, or skin sparing mastectomy are not recommended.
 Immediate reconstructive surgery is not recommended.
 Immediate,"upfront" surgery is contraindicated, as results are better using neoadjuvant chemotherapy first.
 Contralateral prophylactic mastectomy is not recommended because it can delay the other systemic adjuvant treatment or adjuvant radiation therapy.
 After surgery, all cases are recommended for radiation therapy unless it is contraindicated.

 Due to the aggressive nature of the disease, it is highly recommended that people with IBC be seen by an IBC specialist and by a multidisciplinary team of health workers.
 Exploring whether clinical trials are available is very important.

-If you have newly IBC with metastatic diseases, it is essential to discuss whether palliative surgery of the breast is indicated after the systemic treatment.
+In patients with newly diagnosed IBC with metastatic diseases, it is essential to discuss whether palliative surgery of the breast is indicated after the systemic treatment.
 In the non-IBC setting, palliative surgery is not recommended; however, for IBC, palliative surgery to improve the QOL and to improve the long-term outcome is explored in certain medical conditions.